fraawlen/cassette/docs/cgui-theming.md

 Below is a configuration reference for users who want to customize and theme CGUI programs.
 Because CGUI's configuration is powered by CCFG, it is assumed that the reader is already familiar with the [CCFG configuration language](ccfg-language.md).

-CGUI configuration files can be placed in any of the following filenames.
+CGUI configuration files can be placed in any of the following paths.
 When initializing, CGUI will look for these files in sequence and load the first one it finds.

 1. path set by the environement variable `CGUI_CONFIG_SOURCE`
 2. ~/.config/cassette/cgui.ccfg